Shadows in dyonic Kerr-Sen black holes: Observational bound on rotating black holes

+Therefore, we get the common range of $\delta$, $-0.14<\delta < 0.01$, which is in the observational limits of both VLTI and Keck data.

-In Fig.~\ref{fig:7}, we scan the parameter space $a/M - \theta_0$ with the contours labelled by different values of $\delta$ for the Kerr black holes.
+In Fig.~\ref{fig:7}, we scan the parameter space $a/M - \theta_0$ with the contours labeled by different values of $\delta$ for the Kerr black holes.
 It is noted that $-0.0704 \lesssim \delta <0 $ for all parameter values.
 Thus, the Kerr black hole parameters are unconstrained from the observational bound on $\delta$ from SgrA$^{*}$.
 Further, we note that the variation in $\delta$ is less sensitive to the variation of $\theta_0$.
 Moreover, in the observation of SgrA$^{*}$, inclination angle greater than $50^{o}$ is disfavored.

-Therefore, we choose $\theta_0 =50^{o}$ in the Fig.~\ref{subfig:f16}, where we scan the parameter space $a/M- Z_c/M$ with contours of different $\delta$ values for the dyonic Kerr-Sen black holes.
-In the blue shaded region of the plot $\delta< -0.14$ which means the parameter values ($a/M, Z_c/M$) are not allowed according to the observations of the SgrA$^{*}$.
-Further, we note that for a $Z_c/M$ parameter value greater than the critical limit $0.873$, any $a/M$ parameter value does not satisfy the observational constraint.
-This critical value of $Z_c/M$ parameter is independent of the inclination angle $\theta_0$ as the critical limit corresponds to the $a=0$, i.e. the static black holes.
-In Fig.~\ref{subfig:f17}, we show the variation of $\delta$ as the function of $Z_c/M$ for static black holes using the analytical expression for the shadow radius given in Eq.~(\ref{eq: shadow radius DKSBH}).
+Therefore, we choose $\theta_0 =50^{o}$ in Fig.~\ref{subfig:f16}, where we scan the parameter space $a/M- Z_c/M$ with contours of different $\delta$ values for the dyonic Kerr-Sen black holes.
+In the blue shaded region of the plot $\delta< -0.14$ which means that the corresponding parameter values ($a/M, Z_c/M$) are not allowed according to the observations of the SgrA$^{*}$.
+Further, we note that for a $Z_c/M$ value greater than the critical limit $0.873$, no $a/M$ value can satisfy the observational constraint.
+This critical value of $Z_c/M$ is independent of the inclination angle $\theta_0$ as the critical limit corresponds to the $a=0$, i.e. the static black hole.
+In Fig.~\ref{subfig:f17}, we show the variation of $\delta$ as a function of $Z_c/M$ for static black holes, using the analytical expression for the shadow radius given in Eq.~(\ref{eq: shadow radius DKSBH}).
 There, we explicitly show the critical limit of $Z_c/M$.
-We conclude that $Z_c/M\lesssim 0.873$ and for any of allowed $Z_c/M$ parameter value, the allowed range of $a/M$ parameter values must be in the allowed region of space shown in Fig.~\ref{subfig:f16}.
+We conclude that $Z_c/M\lesssim 0.873$ and for any of allowed $Z_c/M$ values, the allowed range of $a/M$ must be within the allowed region of space shown in Fig.~\ref{subfig:f16}.
+In other words, a value $Z_c/M$ $> $ 0.873 is not allowed for any rotation parameter $a$.